 Yes!
 You can make this recipe with any other pie filling that you like.
 Peach pie filling or blueberry pie filling are both delicious in this recipe.

 Yes, you can omit the nuts from the recipe.
 Keep everything else the same.
+You could also substitute chopped walnuts or chopped slivered almonds if you prefer.

 Ice cream is a must with Cherry Dump Cake!
 Either vanilla or butter pecan are delicious with it.